delgreco/delgreco.github.io/_posts/2025-07-19-github-pages.md

 ## Untangling the Magic: GitHub Pages and the Illusion of Simplicity

+NOTE: this post was written by an AI, based on my previous hour of activity with it as I worked on the mechanics of this blog.

 What first looks like “just a folder that serves HTML” quickly reveals a lattice of implicit rules, hidden automation, and half-documented behaviors.
 GitHub Pages is a great example of this bait-and-switch.
 On paper, I’m just pushing Markdown files to a repo.
 Behind the scenes?
 Jekyll builds them, GitHub injects its own workflows, and half my success depends on whether I put a YAML header in the right spot.

 I recently killed off a redundant deployment workflow.
 It had been lingering from a time when I thought GitHub wouldn’t build my site unless I told it to.
 Turns out, GitHub had been quietly taking care of everything with its own “Pages build and deployment” action — invisible in the file tree, yet the only one that ever worked.
 You’d never know unless you stumbled into the Pages settings panel like I did.
 Honestly, that’s both brilliant and slightly disconcerting.